 Transcripts & Records

 Transcripts are available through the Registrar’s Office at SUNY Erie Community College.
-Official transcripts are processed within 24 to 48 hours of the request.
+Please allow 7 to 10 business days for transcript processing.

 The cost for an official transcript is determined by delivery method and is outlined within each ordering process below.

 To Request your Transcripts

 Official transcripts may be ordered securely online 24 hours/7 days a week through Parchment.
 Select the 'Parchment' link below:

 To request an unofficial or official transcript by mail or in person complete the paper transcript form and mail or deliver to SUNY Erie Registrar's Office.
 Select the 'Paper Transcript Form' link below:

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
 They are:

 - The right to inspect and review the student's education records within 45 days of